opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/security-settings.md

 - `config.dynamic.http.anonymous_auth_enabled` (Static): Enables anonymous authentication.
 This will cause all HTTP authenticators to not challenge.
 Default is `false`.

-- `http.detailed_errors.enabled` (Static): Enables detailed error message for failed REST call made against the OpenSearch cluster.
+- `http.detailed_errors.enabled` (Static): Enables detailed error message for REST calls performed against the OpenSearch cluster.
 If set to `true`,  provides `root_cause` together with the error code.
 Default is `true`.

 ## REST management API settings